ebridge2/10sr_ai_assisted_coding/paper/rules/context/rule4.md

 ## Example 1: Vague Requirements Without Planning

 The user hasn't thought through what they actually need.
 No specification of how this integrates with existing code.
 No clarity on data flow or expected behavior.
 The AI has to guess at everything (data format, processing steps, output structure).
 What comes back is generic code that probably doesn't match the actual system architecture.
-When the user tries to integrate this, they'll discover all sorts of mismatches they should have specified upfront.
-The validation function is completely arbitrary because the user never specified what valid data looks like.
+When the user tries to integrate this, they'll discover all sorts of mismatches they should have specified upfront: the function expects a file path but the existing `DataLoader` returns a dictionary; the return type is ambiguous (NIfTI object? numpy array? dictionary?); there's no error handling for missing files or incompatible data; and the validation function is completely arbitrary because the user never specified what valid data looks like.
+The "modular" request gets interpreted as separate functions, but with no clear interfaces or type specifications, making them impossible to test or reuse independently.

 ````{prf:example} Dumping requirements without architectural context
 :label: rule4-bad-ex1